Coronavirus (COVID-19) During Pregnancy: Frequently Asked Questions for Pregnant Patients

-We know that everyone has been following the news about the worldwide spread of COVID-19 and that there are many questions and concerns about what this outbreak will mean during pregnancy locally.
-The brief comments below reflect both the limited knowledge and expert opinions as of March 20, 2020.
-Please note: most advice for pregnant women is similar to the advice for the general population in the United States.
+As the COVID-19 pandemic continues to impact daily life inside and outside of the hospital, there are many questions and concerns about what this outbreak means during pregnancy.
+The brief comments below reflect both available data and expert opinions as of 9/22/2021.
+Most advice for pregnant people regarding COVID-19 is similar to the advice for the general population in the United States.

 The best sites for staying up to date are: